Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it refers to someone who is new to a place or unfamiliar with its customs.
-The phrase is figurative, as it does not literally involve a boat.
+The idiom is figurative, as it does not literally involve a boat.

 Origin: